Misterio77/website/_src/cv.md

 ---
-title: Resume
+title: Curriculum Vitae
-description: My professional experience
+description: Why you should consider hiring me
-permalink: /resume/
+permalink: /cv/
 ---

+Most of this info is also available on my [linkedin profile](https://linkedin.com/in/misterio7), if you prefer.

 ## About